pminina01/readthedocs/Tutorial.md

 ## Configure NLog Targets for output
 NLog will only produce output if having configured one (or more) NLog targets.

-To configure using XML, then add a `NLog.config` file to your application project (File Properties: Copy Always).
-This is a very simple example of a `NLog.config`:
+NLog can be configured using XML by adding a `NLog.config` file to your application project (File Properties: Copy Always).
+This is a simple example of the content for `NLog.config`:

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>